FOSSEE/st-scripts/getting_started_with_lists/script.rst

 ..
 R22

 This brings us to the end of this tutorial.
-In this tutorial we learnt to,
+In this tutorial, we have learnt to,

  1. Create lists.
  #.
 Access lists using their index numbers.